-Lobby, 2nd Floor Mezzanin
+Lobby, 2nd Floor Mezzanine

 Thank you for being an Elf!

-Be An Elf uses tax-deductible donation to send a Target gift card to the family of every letter we adopt, with a card marked only, “From Santa.”
-We like their gift cards best, because at Target, parents are more likely to purchase gifts their kids need, like clothes, school supplies, as well as the gifts they want.
-Also, Targets are everywhere.
+When you donate to Be An Elf, it’s tax-deductible.
+Our all-volunteer group uses donations to our charity to send $100 Target gift cards to the families of letters we adopt.
+We enclose a card marked only, “This is for your kids.
+From Santa.”
+We like Target gift cards best because at Target, parents are more likely to purchase gifts their kids need, like clothes, school supplies, as well as the toys the kids want.
+Not least, Targets are everywhere.

 Sending Target gift cards to families whose letters we adopt has enabled us in recent years to adopt many more Santa letters than when we began back in 2004.
 We have faith that the Moms know best what their kids need.